-The first amendment to the Oaths Act clarifies that New South Wales JPs may witness statutory declarations and affidavits intended for use in a tribunal in an Australian jurisdiction outside New South Wales.
-The second amendment amends the Act so that documents may be witnessed by New South Wales JPs for the purpose of any arbitration whether it is held in New South Wales or interstate.
-This clarifying amendment is required to avoid any doubt.
-Section 26 of the Oaths Act currently authorises JPs to witness statutory declarations interstate only where they are required for court proceedings.
+The Crown Solicitor's Office has advised that the word "court" in the Oaths Act should not necessarily be interpreted as including a tribunal.
+So the first amendment to the Oaths Act clarifies that New South Wales JPs may witness statutory declarations and affidavits intended for use in a tribunal in an Australian jurisdiction outside New South Wales.
+The second amendment amends the Act so that the documents may be witnessed in New South Wales by JPs for the purposes of any arbitration where it is held in New South Wales or interstate.
+This clarifying amendment is to avoid any doubt.
+Section 26 of the Oaths Act currently only authorises JPs to witness statutory declarations interstate where they are required for court proceedings.
+The third and final amendment to the Oaths Act will authorise New South Wales JPs to witness in New South Wales all types of statutory declarations required for use interstate to ensure that JPs are authorised to witness statutory declarations required for public administrative purposes, as well as for court proceedings.

-The third and final amendment to the Oaths Act will authorise New South Wales JPs to witness in New South Wales all types of statutory declarations required for use interstate, to ensure that JPs are authorised to witness statutory declarations required for public administration purposes as well as court proceedings.
-These amendments are necessary to ensure that JPs in New South Wales can witness affidavits and statutory declarations required for use in Australian jurisdictions outside New South Wales.
-The amendments will also apply retrospectively to any oaths, affidavits or statutory declarations made or witnessed before the commencement of the amendments made by this bill.

-I will now turn to the amendment to the Trees (Disputes Between Neighbours) Act 2006.
-Schedule 4.6 to the bill contains amendments to part 2A of the Trees (Disputes Between Neighbours) Act 2006 to include land zoned "rural residential", or its current zoning equivalent.
+The amendments are necessary to ensure that JPs in New South Wales may witness affidavits and statutory declarations required for use in Australian jurisdictions outside New South Wales.
+They will also apply retrospectively to any oaths, affidavits or statutory declarations made or witnessed before the commencement of the amendments made by this bill.
+That is appropriate so there is certainty.
+Finally, I turn to the amendments to the Trees (Disputes Between Neighbours) Act 2006.
+Schedule 4.6 to the bill contains amendments to part 2A of the Trees (Disputes Between Neighbours) Act 2006 to include land zoned rural residential or its current zoning equivalent.
 Currently, home owners located in rural residential zoned properties have no recourse under the Trees (Disputes Between Neighbours) Act to minimise the impact of high hedges located on neighbouring properties.
-The only legal option available to rural residential home owners is to sue their neighbour under the tort of nuisance, which can involve large financial and time costs.
+The only legal option available to rural residential home owners is to sue their neighbour under the tort of nuisance, which can involve large financial costs and lots of time.

-This amendment will enable rural residential home owners to make an application to the Land and Environment Court to resolve disputes with neighbours relating to planted hedges that are over the height of 2.5 metres that are causing severe obstruction of sunlight to a window or obstruction of views.
+The amendment will enable rural residential home owners to make applications to the Land and Environment Court to resolve disputes with neighbours relating to planted hedges that are over the height of 2.5 metres that are causing severe obstruction of sunlight to a window or views.
 This amendment implements the sole legislative recommendation of the 2013 statutory review of the Trees (Disputes Between Neighbours) Act.
 It provides rural residential zoned home owners with the same legal remedies afforded to home owners in residential areas, delivering rural residential home owners with a cost-effective means of resolving disputes regarding high hedges.
-Overall, the amendments in this bill will improve the administration of justice in this State.
+Overall, the amendments in the bill will improve the administration of justice in this State.
 They will assist the courts and other agencies within the Department of Justice to perform their work more efficiently.
 I commend the bill to the House.

-Debate adjourned on motion by Mr Paul Lynch and set down as an order of the day for a future day.
+Debate adjourned on motion by Mr Paul Lynch and set down as an order of the day for a later hour.